 - Shaking or cowering

-Most of us know already that things like tucking their tail under their belly; shaking, crying, whining and trembling are all signs of anxiety.
+Most of us know already that things like tucking their tail under their belly; shaking, crying, whining and trembling are all signs of anxiety in dogs.
 Dogs will avoid the scary thing by backing away, turning away, hiding or running.
 Some fearful or anxious dogs will become more clingy and cuddly, while others will seem restless and will find it hard to settle.

 The subtle signs of anxiety in dogs